petrussola/boycott-brands-supporting-war/README.md

 ## Chrome extension - Boycott western brands that have refused to exit Russian market

-- Currently in MVP stage - targeting only Nestlé.
 - This extension highlights products and brands owned by the brands in multiple online stores (see below).
 It blurs the offending items and shows a warning message so you can boycott them (see screenshots below).
 - By refusing to leave the Russian market, these brands are implicitely supporting the war in Ukraine.